-V 010 ithe Organic Containin 101172 Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Benzene (ppb) <0.5 1/24/23 5 0 NO Discharge from factories; leaching from gas storage tanks and landfills Some people who drink water containing benzene in excess of the MCL over many years could experience anemia or a decrease in blood platelets and may have an increased risk of getting cancer.
-Carbon tetrachloride (ppb) <0.5 1/24/23 5 0 NO Discharge from chemical plants and other industrial activities Some people who drink water containing carbon tetrachloride in excess of the MCL over many years could experience problems with their liver and may have an increased risk of getting cancer.
-Chloro- Benzene (Monochloro- benzene) (ppb) <0.5 1/24/23 100 100 NO Discharge from chemical and agricultural chemical factories Some people who drink water containing chlorobenzene in excess of the MCL over many years could experience problems with their liver or kidneys. o-Dichloro- benzene (ppb) 600 600 Discharge from industrial chemical factories Some people who drink water containing o-dichlorobenzene well in excess of the MCL over many years could experience problems with their liver, kidneys, or circulatory systems. p-Dichloro- benzene (ppb) 75 75 Discharge from industrial chemical factories Some people who drink water containing p-dichlorobenzene in excess of the MCL over many years could experience anemia, damage to their liver, kidneys, or spleen, or changes in their blood.
-1,2-Dichloro- ethane (ppb) <0.5 1/24/23 5 0 NO Discharge from industrial chemical factories Some people who drink water containing 1,2-dichloroethane in excess of the MCL over many years may have an increased risk of getting cancer.
-1,1- Dichloro-ethylene (ppb) <0.5 1/24/23 7 7 NO Discharge from industrial chemical factories Some people who drink water containing 1,1-dichloroethylene in excess of the MCL over many years could experience problems with their liver.
+Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Benzene (ppb) <0.5 1/17/24 5 0 NO Discharge from factories; leaching from gas storage tanks and landfills Some people who drink water containing benzene more than the MCL over many years could experience anemia or a decrease in blood platelets and may have an increased risk of getting cancer.
+Carbon tetrachloride (ppb) <0.5 1/17/24 5 0 NO Discharge from chemical plants and other industrial activities Some people who drink water containing carbon tetrachloride more than the MCL over many years could experience problems with their liver and may have an increased risk of getting cancer.
+Chloro- Benzene (Monochloro- benzene) (ppb) <0.5 1/17/24 100 100 NO Discharge from chemical and agricultural chemical factories Some people who drink water containing chlorobenzene more than the MCL over many years could experience problems with their liver or kidneys. o-Dichloro- benzene (ppb) 600 600 Discharge from industrial chemical factories Some people who drink water containing o-dichlorobenzene well more than the MCL over many years could experience problems with their liver, kidneys, or circulatory systems. p-Dichloro- benzene (ppb) 75 75 Discharge from industrial chemical factories Some people who drink water containing p-dichlorobenzene more than the MCL over many years could experience anemia, damage to their liver, kidneys, or spleen, or changes in their blood.
+1,2-Dichloro- ethane (ppb) <0.5 1/17/24 5 0 NO Discharge from industrial chemical factories Some people who drink water containing 1,2-dichloroethane in excess of the MCL over many years may have an increased risk of getting cancer.
+1,1- Dichloro-ethylene (ppb) <0.5 1/17/24 7 7 NO Discharge from industrial chemical factories Some people who drink water containing 1,1-dichloroethylene more than the MCL over many years could experience problems with their liver.